ashddq/Jokul-OVO-php/README.md

 # Jokul-OVO-php
-Sample code for Jokul OVO
+Sample code for Jokul OVO by @ashddq